Raúl Zurita

 Raúl Armando Zurita Canessa (born January 10, 1950) is a Chilean poet known for his innovative and politically engaged works.
 He has received the Chilean National Prize for Literature (2000), the Pablo Neruda Ibero-American Poetry Award (2016), and the Queen Sofía Ibero-American Poetry Prize (2020).
-His major works include Purgatorio (1979), Anteparaíso (1982), and La vida nueva (2018), which often combine experimental forms with public and environmental interventions.
+His major works include Purgatorio (1979), Anteparaíso (1982), and La vida nueva (2018), which combine experimental forms with public and environmental interventions.
 Zurita survived imprisonment and torture during the military dictatorship of Augusto Pinochet, experiences that deeply influenced his poetry.
 He has also worked as a cultural attaché, translator, and university professor, and his writings have been translated into multiple languages.

 Biography

+Early life

-Born to Raúl Armando Zurita Inostroza and Italian immigrant Ana Canessa Pessolo, Raúl Zurita grew up in a bilingual environment where Italian was predominantly spoken.
-His father died when Zurita was only two years old, leaving his mother to support the family through secretarial work.
-As a result, Zurita and his sister, Ana María, were primarily cared for by their grandmother, Josefina.
+Born to Raúl Armando Zurita Inostroza and Italian immigrant Ana Canessa Pessolo, Zurita grew up in a bilingual environment where Italian was predominantly spoken.
+His father, who had studied engineering, died of pleurisy at the age of 31 when Zurita was only two years old, leaving his mother to support the family through secretarial work.
+Zurita and his sister, Ana María, were primarily raised by their grandmother, Josefina.

-Josefina played a significant role in Zurita's upbringing.
-She held a strong attachment to Italy and viewed Chile as a miserable country.
-Her nostalgia for Italy led her to frequently discuss Italian culture and figures with Zurita and his sister during their childhood.
-Josefina often recounted passages from Dante Alighieri's Divine Comedy to the young Zurita and his sister, particularly the section about hell, which she knew by heart.
-This early exposure to Dante's work left a lasting impact on Zurita, shaping the themes and imagery that would later permeate his poetry.
+Josefina held a strong attachment to Italy and viewed Chile unfavorably.
+Her nostalgia led her to frequently discuss Italian culture with the children during their upbringing.
+She often recounted passages from Dante Alighieri's Divine Comedy—particularly the section on hell, which she knew by heart—leaving a lasting impact on Zurita that would later permeate his poetry.

 Zurita recalls a childhood marked by economic hardship.
-His family had inherited houses in Iquique, Chile, but the value of these properties had diminished, leading to financial struggles.
-While Zurita characterizes his childhood as one of poverty, he emphasizes that it was not proletarian poverty.
-His father, who had studied engineering, fell ill with pleurisy and died at the age of 31.
-Josefina had opposed her daughter's marriage because she considered him a uomo malato, or a sick man.
-After his death, Josefina became a widow just two days later.
+His family had inherited houses in Iquique whose value had diminished, though he characterizes the poverty as not proletarian in nature.

-Zurita attended school at Liceo Lastarria and later pursued Civil Engineering in Structures at the Federico Santa María Technical University in Valparaíso.
-During his university years, he became a member of the Communist Party, a political affiliation he continues to maintain.

-Around 1970, Zurita was part of the literary scene in Valparaíso, where he associated with other writers and artists, including Juan Luis Martínez, Eduardo Embry, and Juan Cameron.
+Zurita attended Liceo Lastarria and later pursued civil engineering in structures at the Federico Santa María Technical University in Valparaíso.
+During his university years, he became a member of the Communist Party of Chile, an affiliation he continues to maintain.
+Around 1970, he was part of the literary scene in Valparaíso, associating with writers including Juan Luis Martínez, Eduardo Embry, and Juan Cameron.

 Zurita married Miriam Martínez Holger, a visual artist and the sister of his poet friend Juan Luis Martínez, at the age of 20.
 The couple had three children: Iván, Sileba, and Gaspar.
-However, shortly after the birth of their youngest child, Gaspar, the marriage came to an end.
+The marriage ended shortly after the birth of Gaspar.